pmcgover/24dev-demo/README.md

 * Open a free github account: [Github Account Signup](https://help.github.com/articles/signing-up-for-a-new-github-account)
 * Fork the [24dev-demo repository](https://github.com/pmcgover/24dev-demo) then clone to your computer: [Fork A Repo](https://help.github.com/articles/fork-a-repo)
 * Rename the new repo as needed (e.g.  *mv 24dev-demo 24dev-\<yourUserName\>* )
-* Update your 24dev instance with your own applications, custom settings, documentation and license.
+* Update your new 24dev instance with your applications, custom settings, documentation and license.
 * If using the MIT license, append your copyright details below existing copyright entries.
 See example below:
 ```
    Original work Copyright (c) 2015 Patrick Noel McGovern
    Modified <appName>, Added <appName> Copyright 2016 Mary Carol Doe
 ```
 * Install, run and test your applications on a live OSGeo DVD, flash drive or virtual machine.
 * Run the install script to clean up the 24dev file system.
-Retain the last [backup tar file](24dev-demo/backup).
+Optionaly, retain the last [backup tar file](24dev-demo/backup).
 * Copy/push your changes to your local github repository or see: [Working with remote git repositories](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes)
 * Add your new changes to your git repo: *git add -A*
 * Commit your changes: git commit -m 'Updated the ABC application'
 * Push your changes to the remote repository: *git push origin*
 * Create tags and releases to mark important change sets and push them to github: *git tag v.N.N.N*; git push --tags origin
 * Rinse and Repeat: Navigate to your github remote repository, download the most recent tagged release and deploy/test on OSGeo.
+* Update your resume with a link to your github 24dev repository.